 Hobo Day was also an eagerly awaited spring event.
 Students, teachers, the principal and custodians dressed as hobos for one day.

 In 1948, construction began on an addition to the school, which would increase the building capacity from 450 to 750 pupils.
 A rear wing was added, housing 12 new classrooms and a visual education room.

 There was a new cafeteria, an open patio and the gymnasium was doubled.
 Voters approved a bond issue of $325,000 for this construction.
 In the fall of 1948, Harold C. Dent became principal, assuming responsibility for 30 teachers and an enrollment of just under 600 students.

 Children assigned to the rooms on the north of the school considered themselves fortunate.
 About 3:00 every afternoon, the cattle pastured in the field to the north of the school came down to a big tank for water – this ritual was always fun to watch.

 Within the space of two years enrollment at Prairie doubled, reaching a total of 1200 students in 1950.
 Mary Oyster was Vice-Principal in charge of primary education; Norman Babcock was Vice-Principal for the upper grades.
-The school board frantically started building news schools and Mr. Dent officially became superintendent of Prairie District in October, 1951.
+The school board frantically started building new schools, and Mr. Dent officially became superintendent of Prairie District in October of 1951.
 Norman Babcock became Prairie’s Principal, and Porter School opened in with Mary Oyster as Principal (kindergarten – 3rd grade only).
-Highlands started in 1952 with Charles Malone as principal, and Belinder opened in February, 1953 with Paul Gooch as principal.
+Highlands started in 1952 with Charles Malone as principal, and Belinder opened in February 1953 with Paul Gooch as principal.

 During 1951, the Johnson County Library was conceived and planned by members of the Prairie Library Committee under the leadership of Mrs. Mark Robeson.
 Spearheading a community effort, the committee worked the next three years to see the library materialize in 1955.